siduction/sidu-manual/data/en/0717-systemd-boot_en.md

 [...]
 ~~~

 Now we mount the partitions and copy the kernel with accessories to `/boot`.
-Then we create the directory for the file system drivers of the XBOOTLDR partition.

 ~~~
 # systemctl daemon-reload